Marlion Pickett: Personal life

 Pickett was convicted of grievous bodily harm and spent time in youth detention as a 15 year old.
-He was also imprisoned between 2010 and 2013 for multiple criminal offences including burglary.
-Though he was never charged, Pickett has admitted to being a regular ice user as a young adult, in addition to working as a dealer over the same period.
+He was imprisoned between 2010 and 2013 for multiple criminal offences including burglary.
+Though he was never charged, Pickett has admitted to being a regular ice user as a young adult, while working as a dealer over the same period.

-He has four children with partner Jess Nannup, who he met and began dating at age 16.
+He has four children with partner Jess Nannup, whom he met and began dating at age 16.

+In June 2023, Pickett was arrested for multiple burglary cases that allegedly took place between December 2022 and January 2023.
+He appeared in Perth Magistrates Court on 12 June 2023 for a remand hearing.